jherness/Jackpot/README.md

 Slot Machine Game (Assignment)
-This project was created as part of a technical assignment for a full-stack position.
+This project was created as part of a technical assignment.
 The task was to develop a slot machine game with a unique twist, leveraging real-time communication between the frontend and backend.

 Features:
 Slot Machine Game: A basic implementation of a slot machine game with an added twist to make the gameplay more interesting.